 Fun – All of Rabble’s workouts are games, which makes them inherently enjoyable.
 We make the sessions so much fun that people look forwards to coming and thus stick with us for much longer than other forms of exercise, because it’s no longer a chore!

-Improves health – People push harder in Rabble than in other workouts because they are simply playing a game, they are not counting the seconds to the end of the workout.
-They are incentivised to win and it doesn’t feel like exercise.
-Exercise is obviously also great for mental health and because the classes are super social, unlike many other classes Rabble is a great boost for social health.
+Fit – People push harder in Rabble than in other workouts because they are simply playing a game, they are not counting the seconds to the end of the workout.
+They are incentivised to win and it doesn’t feel like exercise, although players can burn up to 800 calories per session and quickly notice an improvement in their fitness levels.
+Exercise is obviously great for physical health, but it’s also great for mental health.
+Because the classes are super social, unlike many other classes Rabble is a great boost for social health.